Learning hidden cascades via classification: Monte Carlo experiments

 \subsection{Evaluation on Synthetic Graphs}

-We evaluated our method on two network structures: a \textit{balanced tree} graph and a Barabási--Albert graph with k=2\footnote{$k=2$ leads to a graph with a high density of connections and the presence of loops, as each new node connects to only a few existing nodes, rapidly creating densely interconnected structures.} (see Figure \ref{fig:tree-graph} and \ref{fig:loopy-graph} in Appendix~\hyperref[app:Figures]{\ref*{app:Figures}} ).
+We evaluated our method on two network structures: a \textit{balanced tree} graph and a Barabási--Albert graph with $k=2$\footnote{$k=2$ leads to a graph with a high density of connections and the presence of loops, as each new node connects to only a few existing nodes, rapidly creating densely interconnected structures.} (see Figure \ref{fig:tree-graph} and \ref{fig:loopy-graph}).
 Initially, only one entity (the seed) is the infected at time $t = 0$, acting as the carrier that begins transmitting to its neighboring entities over subsequent time points.
 We tested multiple classifiers, including Decision Tree, K-Nearest Neighbors (KNN), Logistic Regression, Naive Bayes, Random Forest, Stochastic Gradient Descent (SGD), and Support Vector Machine (SVM).
-In addition to the summary statistics discussed in Section~\hyperref[sec:feature-vector]{\ref*{sec:feature-vector}}, we extended the feature vector by including the mean, variance, entropy, and the change in the number of positive, negative, and no-symptom cases between earlier and later time intervals, capturing temporal variation in symptom occurrence.
+In addition to the summary statistics discussed in Section~\hyperref[sec:feature-vector]{\ref*{sec:feature-vector}}, which are considered an optimal feature set, we extend this set by including the mean, variance, entropy, and the changes in the number of positive, negative, and no-symptom cases between earlier and later time intervals, thereby capturing temporal variation in symptom occurrence.
 This extension aimed to capture temporal variations in symptom progression.
-To rigorously assess the robustness of our approach, we systematically varied the parameters across a range of configurations and evaluated the corresponding impact on classifier performance.